decaf-dev/vaultexplorer.com/docs/quickstart.md

 <br/>
 <br/>

-Now create a filter group.
+Now add a filter group.

 1. Click the button with 3 vertical dots (Change custom filter)
 2. Click the button on the left with a plus (Add filter group)